 Legal and Financial Considerations

-Once you have successfully negotiated the terms of the sale and agreed upon a purchase price, it's time to finalise the legal aspects of the transaction.
-This involves completing all necessary paperwork and ensuring a seamless transfer of ownership.
-To ensure that the sale is legally compliant and protects both parties, it's recommended to hire a lawyer to draft a purchase agreement.
-This agreement should outline the terms of the sale, including any warranties or representations made by the seller.
-It is also important to include all necessary disclosures, such as any outstanding legal or financial obligations of the business.
+Once you've negotiated the sale price and terms, it’s time to tackle the legal side of things.
+Ensure a smooth transfer by working with a lawyer to draft a purchase agreement.
+This document should outline the terms of the sale, including warranties or representations made by the seller, and any necessary disclosures about outstanding legal or financial obligations tied to the business.

 Supporting the Transition Period